There is no free will.

 In our current stage of evolution there is no original thought for the most part.
 This is not to say that the recycled patterns of thought are not creative.
 They are creative but within the constrictive patterns of non-original thought in an associative binary stream in a linear space-time reality.
 According to the ancient Bhagavad Gita 200 BCE in the cyclical history of epochs or Yugas current human thought is mostly recycled thinking.

-Concepts such as Jung’s Collective Unconscious as well as an electromagnetic depository of all recycled thinking (Collective Consciousness) is often easily accessible by artists, writers and the like.
+Ideas such as Jung’s Collective Unconscious as well as an electromagnetic depository of all recycled thinking (Collective Consciousness) is often easily accessible by artists, writers and the like.
 Binary associative thought within the collective consciousness of non-original thought is always available to us from our stream of consciousness.
 In the stream of consciousness thought may be verbal, pictorial or emotional with combinations thereof.
 We tap into our own stream which may be running continuously.
 However, when we tap into the stream it’s very easy get distracted by the flow of tangential and or distracting thoughts.
 Many people get caught in their stream of consciousness when we close our eyes at night and our attention may be diverted into the stream and this may keep us awake.

 At the very core of our existence, inside each of us is what Buddhist philosophy and other spiritual traditions describe as the true self or essence.